Citadels of indiscipline, By Dakuku Peterside

 At the core of this malaise lies a failure to uphold the dual mission of education: the dissemination of knowledge and the cultivation of character.
 The consequences devastate the students and staff trapped in this dysfunctional system and the broader society that relies on these institutions to produce competent, ethical leaders.
 The urgent question is this: can Nigerian universities reclaim their purpose, or will they remain symbols of a society spiralling into moral and intellectual decline?

 I must acknowledge that many great lecturers and students still uphold the moral and ethical sanctity of our citadels of higher learning.
-I express my gratitude to these heroes and encourage them to continue the good work because they are the foundation on which these institutions’ renewed hope and reform lie.
+I express my gratitude to these heroes and encourage them to continue the good work because they are the foundation on which the renewed hope and reform of these institutions lay.
 However, these issues tarnish the global perception of Nigerian education, and urgent action is needed to restore its integrity.

 |